AdrienChampion/induction_for_dummies/src/preface/readme.md

 Solvers have a notion of *soundness*.
 Roughly, a solver is *sound* if it can only prove *valid* results (meaning it cannot prove things that are *"wrong"*).
-Since we are interested in *using* (not *designing*) solvers, we do not expand on the notion of solver soundness and only consider sound solvers.
+Since we are interested in *using* (not *designing*) solvers, let's not go into more details on the notion of solver soundness and only consider sound solvers.

 \
 \